faja/mightymanuals/src/LINUX_INTERNALS/NETWORK/tools.md

 ### bpftrace

-note: most bpftrace tools got ported to bcc, so not really point of executing bpftrace scripts,
+note: most bpftrace tools got ported to bcc, so it's prefferable to execute bcc versions

 for one liners see [bpftrace/network](../../PROGRAMMING/BPFTRACE/network.md)

+for ready to use scripts also see [bpftrace/network](../../PROGRAMMING/BPFTRACE/network.md), but here is the list
+- `sockstat.bt` - prints socket statistics, socket events count each second
+- `sofamily.bt` - summarizes accept(2) and connect(2), per process with address family